Contributory and Comparative Negligence

 - Modified Comparative Negligence: This is the most common approach.
 Plaintiff will not recover if he/she is found to be either equally responsible or more responsible for the resulting injury.
 In other words, in order to recover damages, the plaintiff must not be more than 50% at fault for the resulting injury.

 If you have been sued for negligence but believe the plaintiff is at least partially at fault, you may be able to file a counterclaim for contributory or comparative negligence.
-However, you'll probably need help from an experienced attorney, who can uncover the right evidence and thoroughly evaluate the merits of the claim.
 Consider having a qualified injury attorney review your case for free in order to make a more well-informed decision moving forward.